KarthikeyanRamu91/LearningATB7xJAVAProgram/README.md

 Author - Karthikeyan

-This Repo contains the source code for the
-Exercise that we have done in the ATB7x batch
+This Repo contains the source code for the exercise that we have done in the ATB7x batch

 - Core JAVA
 - OOPs